-First draft: August 2009.
+^{} First draft: August 2009.
 We thank Vivian Yue and James Smith at the Bank of England for sharing with us the yield curve data, and Charles Nelson and Richard Startz for helpful comments.
-This work is partly undertaken while Chen and Tsang were visiting scholars at Academia Sinica and Hong Kong Institute of Monetary Research respectively, whose support and hospitality are gratefully acknowledged.
+This work was partly undertaken while Chen and Tsang were visiting scholars at Academia Sinica and Hong Kong Institute for Monetary Research respectively, whose support and hospitality are gratefully acknowledged.
 Chen: Department of Economics, University of Washington, Box 353330, Seattle, WA 98195; yuchin@uw.edu.
 Tsang: Department of Economics, Virginia Tech, Box 0316, Blacksburg, VA, 24061; byront@vt.edu

-1 Introduction
+1. Introduction

 This paper proposes to model nominal exchange rates by incorporating both macroeconomic determinants and latent financial factors, bridging the gap between two important strands of recent research.
-First, against decades of negative findings in testing exchange rate models, recent work by Engel et al (2007), Molodtsova and Papell (2009) among others, shows that models in which monetary policy follows an explicit Taylor (1993) interest rate rule deliver improved empirical performance, both in in-sample fits and in out-of-sample forecasts.1 These papers emphasize the importance of expectations, and argue that the nominal exchange rate should be viewed as an asset price embodying the net present value of its expected future fundamentals.2 While recognizing the presence of risk, in empirical testing, this literature largely ignores risk, rendering it an "unobservable".3 On the finance side, recent research shows that systematic sources of financial risk, as captured by latent factors, drive excess currency returns both across currency portfolios and over time.4 Bekaert et al (2007), for instance, further advocate that risk factors driving the premiums in the term structure of interest rates may also drive the risk premium in currency returns.5 These papers firmly establish the role of risks but are silent on the role of macroeconomic conditions, including monetary policy actions, in determining exchange rate.
+First, against decades of negative findings in testing exchange rate models, recent work by Engel et al. (2007), Molodtsova and Papell (2009) among others, shows that models in which monetary policy follows an explicit Taylor (1993) interest rate rule deliver improved empirical performance, both in in-sample fits and in out-of-sample forecasts.
+These papers emphasize the importance of expectations, and argue that the nominal exchange rate should be viewed as an asset price embodying the net present value of its expected future fundamentals.2 While recognizing the presence of risk, in empirical testing, this literature largely ignores risk, rendering it an "unobservable".
+On the finance side, recent research shows that systematic sources of financial risk, as captured by latent factors, drive excess currency returns both across currency portfolios and over time.
+4 Bekaert et al. (2007), for instance, further advocate that risk factors driving the premiums in the term structure of interest rates may also drive the risk premium in currency returns.5 These papers firmly establish the role of risks but are silent on the role of macroeconomic conditions, including monetary policy actions, in determining the exchange rate.
 They thus fall short on capturing the potential feedback between macroeconomic forces, expectation formation, and perceived risk in exchange rate dynamics.
 We argue that the macro and the finance approaches should be combined, and propose a joint framework to capture intuition from both bodies of literature.

-We present an open economy model where central banks follow a Taylor-type interest rate rule that stabilizes expected inflation, output gap, and the real exchange rate.6 The international
+We present an open economy model where central banks follow a Taylor-type interest rate rule that stabilizes expected inflation, output gap, and the real exchange rate.
+The international asset market efficiency condition - the risk-adjusted uncovered interest parity (UIP) - implies that the nominal exchange rate is the net present value of expected future paths of interest differentials and risk premiums

-1This approach works well for modeling exchange rates of countries that have credible inflation control policies.
+This approach works well for modeling exchange rates of countries that have credible inflation control policies.

-$^{^{2}}$ Since the Taylor-rule fundamentals - measures of inflation and output gap - affect expectations about future monetary policy actions, changes in these variables induce nominal exchange rate responses.
+Since the Taylor-rule fundamentals -- measures of inflation and output gap -- affect expectations about future monetary policy actions, changes in these variables induce nominal exchange rate responses.

-3Engel, Mark, and West (2007), for example, establish a link between exchange rates and fundamentals in a present value framework.
+Engel, Mark, and West (2007), for example, establish a link between exchange rates and fundamentals in a present value framework.
 After explicitly recognizing the possibility that risk premiums may be important in explaining exchange rates, they "do not explore that avenue in this paper, but treat it as an 'unobserved fundamental."
 Molodstova and Papell (2009), show that Taylor rule fundamentals (interest rates, inflation rates, output gaps and the real exchange rate) forecasts better than the commonly used interest rate fundamentals, monetary fundamentals and PPP fundamentals.
 Again, they explain exchange rate using only observed fundamentals and do not account for risk premium.
 This is an obvious shortcoming in modeling short-run exchange rate dynamics.
 Faust and Rogers (2003) for instance argue that monetary policy accounts for very little of the exchange rate volatility.